Due to pent-up demand, India has a strong potential for further recovery in air traffic, contended airline major IndiGo.

 In a conversation with IANS, IndiGo’s Chief Commercial Officer William Boulter said: “We have witnessed increasing loads and demand for travel after mid-May and look forward to achieving 80 percent capacity utilization that we had in February by end of this year.”

 At present, airlines’ permissible capacity deployment is at 65 percent of pre-Covid levels applicable up till July 31, 2021.

-On the inoculation front, Boulter said the vaccination drive will definitely be a key factor for the recovery of travel and aviation sectors.
+On the inoculation front, Boulter said the vaccination drive would definitely be a key factor for the recovery of the travel and aviation sectors.